-E_PAR illegal memory block address
+E_OK normal completion E_PAR illegal memory block address

-Release the memory block specified by "adr". "adr" should be the address obtained by "tkse_get_mbk()".
+Releases the memory block specified by "adr". "adr" should be the address obtained by "tkse_get_mbk()".
+The memory area allocated in the local memory space cannot be released from other processes.

 Refer to Memory State